vigneshshiv28/Sign-Language-Detection/README.md

-# 🇮🇳 Indian Sign Language Detection
+# Sign Language Detection

-A web-based application for detecting Indian Sign Language (ISL) alphabets and numbers using a CNN-based machine learning model.
+A web-based application for detecting Sign Language alphabets and numbers using a CNN-based machine learning model.

 ---